The BrikWars Universe

 memory of a time when a toy's highest calling was to do joyous and

 bloody battle with all challengers.
-In that primordial toybox, it
+In the primordial toybox, it

-didn't matter if one toy was a fire truck and the other was a teddy
+doesn't matter if one toy is a fire truck and the other is a teddy

-bear, or if two toys were built to incompatible scales or originated
+bear, or if two toys are built to incompatible scales or originate

 from unrelated eras.
-It didn't matter whether they had anything
+It doesn't even matter whether they have anything

 to fight about.
-Combat and danger were ends in themselves.
+Combat and danger are ends in themselves.

 all toys, minifigs exist for the sole purpose of getting themselves